bradford-hamilton/Ruby-On-Quails/guides/source/testing.md

 end
 ```

-A line by line examination of this file will help get you oriented to Rails testing code and terminology.
+A line by line examination of this file will help get you oriented to Quails testing code and terminology.

 ```ruby
 require 'test_helper'